wheelybird/openvpn-server-ldap-otp/README.md

 * Extract the client configuration (along with embedded certificates) from the running container:
 `docker exec -ti openvpn show-client-config`

-* An image based on Centos 7 is available via `wheelybird/openvpn-ldap-otp:centos7` thanks to GitHub user *benohara*.

 #### Using OTP

 If you set `ENABLE_OTP=true` then OpenVPN will be configured to use two-factor authentication: you'll need your LDAP password and a passcode in order to connect.
 The passcode is provided by the Google Authenticator app.
 You'll need to download that from your app store.